hbrackney/StatsApp/README.md

 To end the website run and to regain typing ability in command line or terminal press `Crtl + C`.

 ## Changelog
+19-11-2024 (HB): Changed ReadME.md installation instructions to be more through. <br/>
+19-11-2024 (HB): Fixed Quiz on Distributions Page.
+Added more tests for plots.py and app.py. <br/>
+18-11-2024 (LS): Updated and expanded README and CONTRIBUTING to include background info and description. <br/>
-18-11-2024 (HB): Filled in Reference page to explain more and be more of a template.
+18-11-2024 (HB): Filled in Reference page to explain more and be more of a template. <br/>
-18-11-2024 (HB): Added a figure on the home page that flips between images from some of the pages.
+18-11-2024 (HB): Added a figure on the home page that flips between images from some of the pages. <br/>
 18-11-2024 (HB): Added python and R examples to Distributions Page.
-Added code/precode styles to the styles.css file.
+Added code/precode styles to the styles.css file. <br/>
-12-11-2024 (SS): Added quiz to z-test page and added more thorough docstrings. <br>
+12-11-2024 (SS): Added quiz to z-test page and added more thorough docstrings. <br/>
 11-11-2024 (HB): Added Distribution Page with tests for the dash apps and plots. <br/>
 06-11-24 (SS): Added example python script to z-test page and updated about page. <br/>